 At this step, there is the possibility for a system of subscription and notification, through the use of the Document Metadata Subscription (DSUB) profile or the Notification of Document Availability (NAV) profile, to notify the GP that performed the request that the patient has been activated.

-C.1.
+C1.
 The patient performs his measurements according to the protocol and transmits them to the telemonitoring service provider.
 The patient’s measurements are normal and telemonitoring continues

 The patient is activated with the telemonitoring service.
 He collects his clinical parameters at home and sends these data to the telemonitoring service provider.
 The telemonitoring service provider evaluates the data received and includes them in the Telemonitoring Results Document referenced in the Workflow Document.